Wealthronic · Independent personal-finance journalism

 Total$2,970~2.4% blended

-What it cost me
+What it costs

 A strategy that requires constant monitoring is not passive income.
 It is a part-time job that pays in option premium.

-The one trade that blew up
+The trade that blows up

 • Strike at least 15% above spot.
 Lower premium, lower assignment risk, less stress around earnings.